The Only Formula You Need to Make the Best Healthy Homemade Granola Bars

 The base starts with rolled oats (for gluten-free granola bars, be sure to buy gluten-free oats), brown rice cereal and a mix of nuts, seeds, fruit, coconut and/or chocolate.
 Cut larger dried fruit into 1/4-inch pieces, otherwise the bars could fall apart.
 Toast your seeds and chopped nuts to give them more flavor.

-Combine 3 cups old-fashioned rolled oats, 1 cup crispy brown rice cereal and 1/4 teaspoon salt with 2 cups total add-ins (aka.
-Good Stuff) in a large bowl.
+Combine 3 cups old-fashioned rolled oats, 1 cup crispy brown rice cereal and 1/4 teaspoon salt with 2 cups total mix-ins in a large bowl.
+Here are some ingredients you could mix in:

 Dried fruit (chop into ¼-inch pieces if large):